-- There is no support for USB devices connected to Oracle Solaris 10 hosts. - USB support on Oracle Solaris hosts requires Oracle Solaris 11 version snv\124 or later.
+- USB support on Oracle Solaris hosts requires Oracle Solaris 11 version snv_124 or later.
 Webcams and other isochronous devices are known to have poor performance. - Host Webcam passthrough is restricted to 640x480 frames at 20 frames per second due to limitations in the Oracle Solaris V4L2 API.
 This may be addressed in a future Oracle Solaris release. - No ACPI information, such as battery status or power source, is reported to the guest. - No support for using wireless adapters with bridged networking. - Crossbow-based bridged networking on Oracle Solaris 11 hosts does not work directly with aggregate links.
 However, you can use dladm to manually create a VNIC over the aggregate link and use that with a VM.
-This limitation does not exist in Oracle Solaris 11u1 build 17 and newer. - Guest Additions of version 4.1, 4.1.2 and 4.1.4 for Windows.
-The Oracle VM VirtualBox WDDM Video driver may be installed and remain in the guest system when Guest additions uninstallation is performed.
-This is caused by a bug in Guest Additions uninstaller.
+This limitation does not exist in Oracle Solaris 11u1 build 17 and later. - Neither virtio nor Intel PRO/1000 drivers for Windows XP guests support segmentation offloading.
+Therefore Windows XP guests have slower transmission rates comparing to other guest types.
+Refer to MS Knowledge base article 842264 for additional information. - Guest Additions for OS/2.
+Seamless windows and automatic guest resizing will probably never be implemented due to inherent limitations of the OS/2 graphics system. - Some guest operating systems predating ATAPI CD-ROMs may exhibit long delays or entirely fail to boot in certain configurations.
+This is most likely to happen when an IDE/ATAPI CD-ROM exists alone on a primary or secondary IDE channel. - Affected operating systems are MS OS/2 1.21: fails to boot with an error message referencing COUNTRY.SYS and MS OS/2 1.3: long boot delays.
+To avoid such problems, disable the emulated IDE/ATAPI CD-ROM.
+The guest OS cannot use this device, anyway.